The Wonder

 Trust

-Because being nice doesn’t always help us bring about ableness and closeness, trusting it can be difficult.
-Reflecting on the self-care reminder like the one below can help foster trust: Within me is a nurturing guide who wants me to rely on kindness and fairness.
+Being nice doesn’t always help us acquire ableness and closeness.
+So, trusting it is sometimes difficult.
+Reflecting a the self-care reminder like the one below can help foster trust: Within me is a nurturing guide who wants me to rely on kindness and fairness.
 When allowed to take charge, this part of me makes choices that best ensure I have self-esteem and peace of mind.
-In the midst of misfortune resulting in anxiety or gloom, this part remains my comforting guardian.
+In the midst of misfortune resulting in anxiety or gloom, this part of me remains my comforting guardian.

 54